OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-project-resources.md

 There are two ways to manage project level resources:

 * Define database backed projects, complete with all deployment steps, with Terraform
-* Define the configuration of a [Config-as-code](/docs/projects/version-control) (CaC) project with Terraform, while deferring the configuration of CaC managed settings like the deployment process, non-secret variables, and some project settings to those stored in Git
+* Define the configuration of a [Config-as-code](/docs/projects/version-control) (CaC) project with Terraform, while deferring the configuration of CaC managed settings like the deployment process, non-secret variables, and some project settings to configuration stored in Git

-Defining database backed projects in Terraform is useful for [centralized responsibility](levels-of-responsibility.md) projects where the customer has little or no ability to modify the project, or [customer responsibility](levels-of-responsibility.md) projects where projects will not be updated after they are created.
+Defining database backed projects in Terraform is useful for [centralized responsibility](levels-of-responsibility) projects where the customer has little or no ability to modify the project, or [customer responsibility](levels-of-responsibility) projects where projects are not centrally updated after they are created.

-Defining CaC projects is useful for [shared responsibility](levels-of-responsibility.md) projects where deployment processes can be modified by customers and the platform team, with differences reconciled with Git merges.
+Defining CaC projects is useful for [shared responsibility](levels-of-responsibility) projects where deployment processes can be modified by customers and the platform team, with differences reconciled with Git merges.

 Project level resources can be defined in a Terraform module in two ways: